 The research group of A Natural Oasis (2018-2020) will be curating MEDITERRANEA 19, forthcoming edition of Biennale de la Jeune Création de l’Europe et de la Méditerranée, which will be held in the Republic of San Marino in October 2020.
 The project privileges an idea of knowledge production through direct rough experience and travelling experiences in the territories accompanied and tutored by local partners.
 These encounters base their working methodology on the tactics of conversational and dialogical research and on the main strategies of oral history.
 In this view, the working sessions in the territories are characterized by a discursive approach based on storytelling and fluid transmission of diverse knowledges.
 In intersecting the Public Programmes of Nottingham Contemporary, On Insularity will focus on the relationship between institutions, education formats and the curatorial as well as on the idea of a “post-Brexit insularity” and on how it could affect cultural and artistic production in UK.

-Step 5 Bienniale of Young Artists from Europe and the Mediterranean (dates to be announced)
+Step 4 Bienniale of Young Artists from Europe and the Mediterranean – San Marino 2020 – October 2020

 FOR FURTHER INFORMATION

 Promoted and developed by